Chiropractic Web Sites:

 - Does the site reflect other evidence of unscientific practice?

-- Or does the site suggest that the practice is limited to conservative care of musculoskeletal ailments and is within the our guidelines for appropriate chiropractic practice?
+- Or does the site suggest that the practice is limited to conservative care of musculoskeletal ailments and is within our guidelines for appropriate chiropractic practice?

 As of this writing, I have located more than 200 sites run by an individual chiropractor or by a few chiropractors who share an office or belong to a small group.
 Of these, only two reflect what I believe to be appropriate practice.